bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 [OP_CHECKTEMPLATEVERIFY][topic op_checktemplateverify] (CTV) and
 [OP_CHECKSIGFROMSTACK][topic op_checksigfromstack] (CSFS) along with a
 new proposal for an `OP_INTERNALKEY` that places the taproot internal key on the stack.
-Later in the year the proposal would be [updated][news330 paircommit] to also include an `OP_PAIRCOMMIT` opcode that provides a capability that's similar to `OP_CAT` but deliberately limited in its composability.
-The proposal aims to allow deployment of [LN-Symmetry][topic eltoo], [Ark][topic ark]-style joinpools, reduced-signature [DLCs][topic dlc], and [vaults][topic vaults], among other described benefits of the underlying proposals, such as CTV-style
+Later in the year, the proposal would be [updated][news330 paircommit] to also include an `OP_PAIRCOMMIT` opcode that provides a capability that's similar to `OP_CAT` but deliberately limited in its composability.
+The proposal aims to allow the deployment of [LN-Symmetry][topic eltoo], [Ark][topic ark]-style joinpools, reduced-signature [DLCs][topic dlc], and [vaults][topic vaults], among other described benefits of the underlying proposals, such as CTV-style